nolanlawson/rollup-prepublish/README.md

 }
 ```

-You should also be sure to add a `"jsnext:main"` or `"module"` to your own `package.json`, so that consumers of your library
+You may also want to add a `"jsnext:main"` or `"module"` to your own `package.json`, so that consumers of your library
 can use `rollup-prepublish` script and get the same benefits.

 ```js